joaofferreira-dev/TWhelper/README.md

 # TWhelper
-Leightwheight tool I built to help guild officers coordinate territory wars in SWGOH.
+Leightwheight tool I built to help guild officers coordinate territory wars in **SWGOH**.
 Developed for **private use** , locally deployed and customized for real guild planning.
 Designed to streamline team assignments and strategic planning during competitive events.
 Used for 6 months until replaced by a third party commercial tool.
 Initially planned to interface with discord, feature not pursued by officer preference.
+Built with a strong emphasis on ease of use.

 **Status : Archived**